Camp Lejeune Birth Defects

 VA Benefits for Camp Lejeune Birth Defects

-In 2015, the ATSDR recommended to the House Committee on Veterans’ Affairs that those with Camp Lejeune birth defects, such as neural tube issues, be eligible for VA benefits.
+In 2015, ATSDR recommended to the House Committee on Veterans’ Affairs that those with Camp Lejeune birth defects, like neural tube issues, be eligible for certain VA benefits.
 While this helped some families, many still received no support.

 Additionally, the VA determined female infertility and miscarriage did not qualify victims for disability coverage.
-Women who suffered the mental anguish of miscarriages or stillbirths have received little relief from the VA.
+For this reason, women who suffered the mental anguish of miscarriages or stillbirths have received little relief from the VA.

 Fortunately, women who were pregnant at Camp Lejeune and their children have legal rights through Camp Lejeune birth defects lawsuits.